-Since we travel around the mainland in a similar camper van, glamping around Maui was an easy transition.
+Since we travel around the mainland in a camper van, exploring Maui in a rental RV was an easy transition.
+That said, prior RV experience is not necessary to rent a camper on Maui.

-Two items included with the camper van that made our Maui vacation extra special were the binoculars and the Maui Revealed guidebook.
+Two items included with the camper van that made our Maui vacation extra special were a pair of binoculars and the Maui Revealed guidebook.

 And if you dig the cool artwork inside this camper van, the artist is Colin Redican.